danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 * target audience/assumptions: familiar with rails and system/feature testing in general (at least had some experience), but new to Cucumber.
 * Wording on aside for real app content moderation and email display
 * Explain `Background` - if need the same setup for every scenario - analogous to `before` in RSpec: https://www.jakubsobolewski.com/cucumber/articles/reference-gherkin.html#background
-* Nice to have: `.feature` file syntax highlighting - can we get it from here? https://github.com/cucumber/vscode
+* Nice to have: `.feature` file syntax highlighting - can we get it from here? https://github.com/cucumber/vscode `gherkin`
 * edit